stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 A number of the best libraries in the world have formed a consortium designed to share resources and expand research opportunities for the entire academic community.
-As students at Dartmouth, you may obtain borrowing privileges at any of the other participating libraries including Brown, Columbia, Cornell, Harvard, MIT, University of Chicago, University of Pennsylvania, Princeton, Yale, and the Center for Research Libraries.
+As students at Dartmouth you may obtain borrowing privileges at any of the other participating libraries including Brown, Columbia, Cornell, Harvard, MIT, University of Chicago, University of Pennsylvania, Princeton, Yale, and the Center for Research Libraries.